-Filter Instantiation There are probably very few reasons why a transformation request should prescribe where (i. e., on which machine) the filters eventually selected in the transformation script should be instantiated.
-Actually, we could not even find a demonstrative example, since it is our opinion that disabling or enabling the instantiation of certain filters on certain machines (e. g., the client machine) is better done by means of configuration.
+Filter Instantiation A transformation request only cares about semantics, thus ignoring, where (i. e., on which machine) the filters eventually selected in the transformation script should be instantiated.
 Hence, having computed the transformation prescript the server is now left to, again autonomously, decide where to instantiate the filters, finally obtaining a transformation schedule.
 To give an idea how optimization could work during this process, consider the following basic rules, which may be used to decide the instantiation problem for each filter independently:

 - Input-driven instantiation: The filter is instantiated where its input is generated, which is often optimal if the filter produces substantially less data than it consumes.
 However, this rule might be ambiguous if there is more than one input stream. - Output-driven instantiation: The filter is instantiated where its output should go to, which is often optimal if the filter produces substantially more data than it consumes.
 Again, this rule might be ambiguous if there is more than one output stream. - Operation-driven instantiation: The filter is instantiated where it may optimally perform its operation, e. g. on a machine with special hardware equipment supporting this kind of operation.
 This is generally optimal if the filter's computational complexity or its resource demands are very high.
+If we consider such a filter being implemented as a web service, we could even imagine a mechanism similar to UDDI5 to discover and apply the filter at runtime.